Manspreading: Criticism and controversy

-Both this posture and the use of the neologism "manspreading" have occasioned some internet criticism and debates in the US, UK, Turkey, and Canada.
-The controversy surrounding manspreading has been described by equity feminist writer Cathy Young as "pseudo feminism – preoccupied with male misbehavior, no matter how trivial."
-She argued that the usage of the term is 'about shaming directed at males.'
+Both this posture and the use of the neologism "manspreading" have occasioned some Internet criticism and debates in the US, UK, Turkey, and Canada.
+The controversy surrounding manspreading has been described by equity feminist writer Cathy Young as "pseudo feminism – preoccupied with male misbehavior, no matter how trivial".
+She argued that the usage of the term is "about shaming directed at males".

-According to UNSW professor and academic Emma Jane, "A key component of activism in this domain has involved feminists taking candid photographs of male commuters engaged in manspreading and posting these images on social media platforms such as Twitter, Instagram, and Tumblr.
+According to University of New South Wales professor and academic Emma Jane, "A key component of activism in this domain has involved feminists taking candid photographs of male commuters engaged in manspreading and posting these images on social media platforms such as Twitter, Instagram, and Tumblr.
 Many of the male subjects are identifiable and appear alongside mocking captions and comments."
 The criticism and campaigns against manspreading have been counter-criticized for not addressing similar behavior by women.
-Men's rights groups have taken issue at the gendered nature of the term, and have contended that anti-social Behavior in transport is an issue of individual etiquette rather than gender, pointing to instances of women taking up more than one seat by keeping bags on them, a practice dubbed "she-bagging".
+Men's rights groups have taken issue at the gendered nature of the term, and have contended that anti-social behavior in transport is an issue of individual etiquette rather than gender, pointing to instances of women taking up more than one seat by keeping bags on them, a practice dubbed "she-bagging".
 The practice of taking non-consensual photos of men with emphasis on their crotch has been compared to creepshots or revenge porn.

 The practice has also been described as a form of public shaming.
 As an example, in New York, actor Tom Hanks was photographed on the subway, taking up two seats and criticized for it.
 He responded on a talk show, "Hey Internet, you idiot!
 The train was half empty!
 It was scattered – there was plenty of room!"